-In November of last year, Blizzard Entertainment announced that it’d no longer share World of Warcraft subscriber numbers in its quarterly earnings reports.
+In November 2015, Blizzard Entertainment announced that it’d no longer share World of Warcraft subscriber numbers in its quarterly earnings reports.

 “There are other metrics that are better indicators of the overall Blizzard business performance,” the company said at the time.

-World of Warcraft subscriber numbers had peaked in 2010 during its Wrath of the Lich King expansion when it reached over 12 million subscribers.
+World of Warcraft subscriber numbers had peaked in 2010 during its Wrath of the Lich King expansion, reaching over 12 million subscribers.
 The next two expansions didn’t resonate with subscribers as well, and that number quickly dropped to 10.2 million in 2011, 9.1 million in 2012, and 8.2 million in 2013.

-There was a lot of speculation about Blizzard’s reasons for pulling the plug on this reporting.
-Some thought that the negative press from the games and tech media and the hyperbolic “WoW is dead!” rhetoric from players — something that has existed for most of the game’s life, regardless of the situation — were causing Blizzard PR problems when it came to buoying the subscription number.
-My interpretation differs.
+There was a lot of speculation about Blizzard’s reasons for pulling the plug on WoW subscription reporting.
+Some thought that the negative press from the games and tech media and hyperbolic “WoW is dead!” rhetoric from players were causing Blizzard PR problems when it came to buoying the subscription number.

 The decline of World of Warcraft is not a problem in and of itself.
-It is more than ten years old; it’s amazing that it has lasted as long as it has, and it’s also fairly amazing that the team has managed to improve it over time as much as it has without starting from scratch.
-Most importantly, it has already made Blizzard more money than anyone ever imagined it would.
-What made it a problem is that when the subscription decline first began, while Blizzard had other big titles in Diablo and Starcraft and likely wouldn’t fold, it didn’t have anything in play that could keep the momentum and growth of the company from going in the reverse direction should Warcraft subscriptions really plummet.
+It is more than ten years old.
+It’s amazing that it has lasted as long as it has.
+It’s also fairly amazing that the team has managed to improve and modernize the product over time as much as it has without starting from scratch.

-As of 2016, it has fixed that problem, and it has done that by embracing values that anyone who has worked in startups would recognize.
+As of 2016, Blizzard has fixed that problem, and it has done that by embracing values that anyone who has worked in startups would recognize.